 American Reinvestment and Recovery Act (ARRA)

 $2.1 million remains in the state allocation for Qualified Zone Academy Bonds.
 Additional allocation is expected in 2010.
-Go to www.education.nh.gov/recovery for information and application forms.
+Go to www.education.nh.gov for information and application forms.
+Another allocation of approximately $30 million in Qualified School Construction Bonds is expected in 2010.
+Information on how to apply for these bonds will be made available later.

 Contact: Marjorie Schoonmaker, (603) 271-3620, firstname.lastname@example.org